Make a cute skirt for your little girl that is very simple and easy to make, and comes with free step by step instructions and pattern.

 In order to keep the post a manageable size, I will post instructions for the skirt today, and tomorrow I will post the pattern for the top.
 Deal?

-For the skirt I made a universal “pattern” (more like a set of instructions).
+For the skirt I made a universal "pattern" (more like a set of instructions [click to open]).
 It can be adapted for children of all ages by changing the measurements.

 Please remember I was trained to draw bolts, screws and industrial stuff.
 This is my pitiful attempt at writing instructions for a skirt.
-Not something we touched in university (not that I remember much of that anyway).
+Not something we touched in university.

 I used half a yard for the top and the bottom piece of the skirt, and half a yard of the plain blue fabric.
 My daughter is 4 years and 10 months old.
 She's average size and weight.
 I have no idea how much fabric you'll need, but you can calculate using the instructions above.